 distribution losses means electrical energy losses incurred in distributing electricity over a distribution system.

-distribution system in relation to a distributor, means a system of electric lines and associated equipment (generally at nominal voltage levels of 66 kV or below) which that distributor is licensed to use to distribute electricity for supply under its distribution licence or exemption granted under the Act, cluding public lighting assets.
+distribution system in relation to a distributor, means a system of electric lines and associated equipment (generally at nominal voltage levels of 66 kV or below) which that distributor is licensed to use to distribute electricity for supply under its distribution licence or exemption granted under the Act, including public lighting assets.

 distributor means a person who holds a distribution licence under the Act or an exempt distributor.